Jahia/widen-asset-picker/doc/en/picker.md

     }
 };
 ```
 Finally, when the react widenPicker is ready, it is called with the context.
-This context object is checked
-by the douane component of the application (cf. point 2 of the [architecture](#architecture-1)).
 ```js
 window.widenPicker("${targetId}",context_${targetId});
 ```